NixOS/rfcs/rfcs/0091-pure-object-prototypes.md

 The current "solution" is therefore that the author of `x` must expose `x` and not just `zx`, and that the combining user must explicitly `composeManyExtensions [z x y]`.

-But in practice, users may want to choose many optional extension in a large set, each with its own list of direct dependencies, each of which may have more dependencies.
+But in practice, users may want to choose many optional extension out of a large set, each with its own list of direct dependencies, each of which may have more indirect dependencies.
 Then, it can become a great pain for the user to manually maintain this *precedence list* of extensions, such that each is applied once and only once in a topologically sorted dependency order.